joshloyal/sliced/README.md

-# `sufficient-dimension-reduction`: Algorithms for finding sufficient dimensions.
+# `sdr`: Algorithms for sufficient dimension reduction

 Implementations of various algorithms for Sufficient Dimension Reduction (SDR).
 Currently includes the following algorithms: